 With that in mind, these are easy marketing ideas and tips.
 Hopefully, you’ll look at each one and think, “Yes, I can do that.”

 And if you do another tomorrow, and another the day after that, you’ll be on your way.

 Effective content marketing isn’t easy – you need to create regular, high quality content.
 But even doing a little can make a big difference, bringing your website or social media profiles to life.

 1. Write a blog post

 If you have a spare hour, you can write a blog post.
-We suggested some ideas for content topics a few weeks ago, such as Making Tax Digital for income tax.
+We suggested some ideas for content topics a while ago, such as Making Tax Digital for income tax.
 Pick one from that list and use this method to structure and write your post.
 Think about what your ideal client would find genuinely useful – answer one question, or provide a solution to a single problem.
 Aim for around 500 words.
 There are also several useful tools out there to help you gauge if there’s enough interest around the topic to warrant writing about; our usual go to is Google Trends.

 2. Make a video

 Your videos don’t have to be masterpieces.
 Film them on your phone if you like – or even while you’re on the school run, or making the dinner.
 It’s all about showing your face and giving people a chance to get to know you.
 Tell people something they might not know, or that you’ve found particularly interesting.
 Again, the content ideas list above is a good starting point.
 Don’t waste lots of time on it, just get it done in two or three takes, and share it wherever you can.
 Aim for about a minute in length.
 There’s more advice in our beginner’s guide to video for accountants.

 3. Pitch to an industry publication